African bush elephant: Reproduction

 Spermatogenesis starts when bulls are about 15 years old.
+However, males have not begun sexual cycles, not experiencing their first musth period until they are 25 or 30 years of age.
 Cows ovulate for the first time at the age of 11 years.
 They are in estrus for 2–6 days.
 In captivity, cows have an oestrous cycle lasting 14–15 weeks.
 Foetal gonads enlarge during the second half of pregnancy.

 African bush elephants mate during the rainy season.
 Bulls in musth cover long distances in search of cows and associate with large family units.
 They listen for the cows' loud, very low frequency calls and attract cows by calling and by leaving trails of strong-smelling urine.
 Cows search for bulls in musth, listen for their calls, and follow their urine trails.
 Bulls in musth are more successful at obtaining mating opportunities than those who are not.
 A cow may move away from bulls that attempt to test her estrous condition.
 If pursued by several bulls, she will run away.
 Once she chooses a mating partner, she will stay away from other bulls, which are threatened and chased away by the favoured bull.
-Competition between bulls overrides their choice sometimes.
+Competition between bulls sometimes overrides the cow's choice of mating partner.
+After the mating period, females will undergo a gestation of 22 months.

-Gestation lasts 22 months.
 The interval between births was estimated at 3.9 to 4.7 years in Hwange National Park.
 Where hunting pressure on adult elephants was high in the 1970s, cows gave birth once in 2.9 to 3.8 years.
 Cows in Amboseli National Park gave birth once in 5 years on average.

 The birth of a calf was observed in Tsavo East National Park in October 1990.
 A group of 80 elephants including eight bulls had gathered in the morning in a 150 m radius around the birth site.
 A small group of calves and cows stood near the pregnant cow, rumbling and flapping their ears.
 One cow seemed to assist her.
 While she was in labour, fluid streamed from her temporal and ear canals.
 She remained standing while giving birth.
 The newborn calf struggled to its feet within 30 minutes and walked 20 minutes later.
 The mother expelled the placenta about 100 minutes after birth and covered it with soil immediately.

 Captive-born calves weigh between 100 and 120 kg at birth and gain about 0.5 kg weight per day.

 Cows lactate for about 4.8 years.
 Calves exclusively suckle their mother's milk during the first three months.
 Thereafter, they start feeding independently and slowly increase the time spent feeding until they are two years old.
 During the first three years, male calves spend more time suckling and grow faster than female calves.
 After this period, cows reject male calves more frequently from nursing than female calves.

 The maximum lifespan of the African bush elephant is between 70 and 75 years.
 Its generation length is 25 years.